PlainsightAI/legacy-docs/rules.md

 ### event_free_form

 Description:
-	This is a predicate that allows you to evaluate an event field (usually an IoT event), e.g.:
+	This is a predicate that allows you to evaluate a specific event field (usually an IoT event), e.g.:

 Fields:
 ```json